naseer-muhammad/naseer-muhammad.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.S. in Physics, Universitas Indonesia, 2024
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Applied Physics, Federal Urdu University of Arts Science and Technology, Islamabad, 2019
-* B.S. in GitHub, GitHub University, 2012
+* Associate Bachelor in Mathematics (A+B) and Physics, University of the Punjab, 2017

 Work experience
 ======